lakiw/pcfg_cracker/docs/source/next_function.rst

 1. **PCFG**: Probabilistic Context Free Grammar

-2. **Probabilitic**: Every transistion has a probability associated with it
+2. **Probabilistic**: Every transition has a probability associated with it

 3. **Context-Free**: Individual transitions do not impact each other